Test and diagnosis

 Treatments

-mastectomy surgery.
+Lumpectomy surgery is a partial mastectomy surgery.
 It removes the breast cancer and some of the surrounding tissues.

-Chemotherapy – It is the use of drugs to kill the cancer cells which may have escaped from the original tumour.
+Chemotherapy is the use of drugs to kill the cancer cells which may have escaped from the original tumour.
 These drugs may be taken orally or injected into the vein.
 These drugs enter into the bloodstream, travel through the whole body and it can destroy cancer cells throughout the body.
 Besides destroying cancer cells, chemotherapy may also affect normal cells.